For physicians

 - Dr. Anthony J. Bleyer, Nephrologist, Wake Forest University School of Medicine

-Approximately 75,000 to 100,000 kidney patients in the U.S. – and 1 MILLION worldwide – don't know why their kidneys have failed.
-This staggering number includes 25% of dialysis patients who, along with their nephrologists, are in the dark about the cause of their kidney failure.
+Up to 10% of all CKD patients in the U.S. – as many as 1.2 million people – are estimated to have a genetic mutation that causes their disease.
+This staggering number includes an estimated 25% of dialysis patients who, along with their nephrologists, are in the dark about the cause of their kidney failure.
+This lack of knowledge contributes to frequent non-diagnosis.

 ABOUT ADTKD